joshwashywash/joshwashywash.github.io/src/content/blog/typescript-maps-as-switches.md

 lookup-time whereas a switch may have to check each of its cases one by one.
 There won't be any noticeable difference in performance until the size of the switch gets very large.
-I've heard that in some languages the compiler is smart enough to convert a switch into a lookup table but I'm not sure if the same optimization can be done with interpreted languages like JavaScript or Python.
+I've heard that in some languages the compiler is smart enough to convert a switch into a lookup table, but I'm not sure if the same optimization can be done with interpreted languages like JavaScript or Python.

 ## example: keyboard event handling